AzadehJafariML/MarmoMind/README.md

 check, the file moves, and the approval gates are ordinary code that does the same thing every time.

-**The place I use a language model** in this version (V1 so far) is the quality judgement itself.
+**The place I use a language model** in this version (V1 so far; June 2026) is the quality judgement itself.
 That is the step that genuinely needs to read a sentence like "the code failed at volume 200" and understand that it means the run is broken, not merely noisy.
 The judge reasons over the note's comment and experiment description together with the numeric outputs it is handed (the regressor check, the volume cross-check, the motion